Canonical colourings in random graphs: Abstract

 \section{Abstract}

 R\"odl and Ruci\'nski~[\emph{Threshold functions for Ramsey properties}, J.~Amer.
 Math.
 Soc.~\textbf{8}~(1995)] established Ramsey's theorem for random graphs.
-In particular, for fixed integers $r$, $\ell\geq 2$ they showed that $\hp_{K_\l,r}(n)=n^{-\frac{2}{\l+1}}$ is a threshold for the Ramsey property that every $r$-colouring of the edges of the binomial random graph $G(n,p)$ yields a monochromatic copy of $K_\ell$.
+In particular, for fixed integers $r$, $\ell\geq 2$ they proved that $\hp_{K_\l,r}(n)=n^{-\frac{2}{\l+1}}$ is a threshold for the Ramsey property that every $r$-colouring of the edges of the binomial random graph $G(n,p)$ yields a monochromatic copy of $K_\ell$.
 We investigate how this result extends to arbitrary colourings of $G(n,p)$ with an unbounded number of colours.
-In this situation Erd\H{o}s and Rado~[\emph{A combinatorial theorem}, J.~London Math.
-Soc.~\textbf{25}~(1950)] showed that \textit{canonically coloured} copies of~$K_\ell$ can be ensured in the deterministic setting.
-We transfer the Erd\H os--Rado theorem to the random environment and show that for $\l\geq 4$ both thresholds coincide.
+In this context, Erd\H{o}s and Rado~[\emph{A combinatorial theorem}, J.~London Math.
+Soc.~\textbf{25}~(1950)] proved that any edge-colouring of a sufficiently large complete graph contains one of four canonical colourings of $K_\ell$ -- a monochromatic, or rainbow, or \textit{min} or \textit{max} colouring; a \textit{min-colouring} of $K_\ell$ is a colouring in which two edges have the same colour if and only if they have the same minimal vertex.
+We transfer the Erd\H os--Rado theorem to the random graph $G(n,p)$ and show that both thresholds coincide when $\l\geq 4$.
 As a consequence, the proof yields $K_{\l+1}$-free graphs~$G$ for which every edge colouring contains a canonically coloured $K_\l$.

 The $0$-statement of the threshold is a direct consequence of the corresponding statement of the R\"odl--Ruci\'nski theorem and the main contribution is the $1$-statement.
 The proof of the $1$-statement employs the transference principle of Conlon and Gowers~[\emph{Combinatorial theorems in sparse random sets}, Ann. of Math.~(2)~\textbf{184}~(2016)].